agaricide/puppeteer-functional-patterns/ts/puppeteer-functional-patterns.md

 # Practical functional patterns for async flow control with Puppeteer

-Over the last few weeks Puppeteer tutorials have been extremely popular.<sup>1,</sup><sup>2,</sup><sup>3</sup>  These resources are excellent– they got me interested and up to speed with Puppeteer.
-However, some of the beginner-oriented walk-throughs with Puppeteer are written in a messy [imperative](https://stackoverflow.com/questions/17826380/what-is-difference-between-functional-and-imperative-programming-languages) style, with no functions and just 1 long [async IIFE.](https://gist.githubusercontent.com/silent-lad/374eea183f58be5e37962b4302f8970a/raw/19de860bd6bcf63ef3b32b54c03c28a9e39b4b9b/giantLeap.js)  This is useful for explaining the fundamental of the API, but can get messy and unmaintainable for larger projects.
+Puppeteer tutorials have been extremely popular recently.<a href="https://www.reddit.com/r/javascript/search?q=puppeteer&restrict_sr=1"><sup>1,</sup></a><a href="https://www.youtube.com/watch?v=pixfH6yyqZk"><sup>2,</sup></a><a href="https://medium.com/@e_mad_ehsan/getting-started-with-puppeteer-and-chrome-headless-for-web-scrapping-6bf5979dee3e"><sup>3</sup></a>  These resources are excellent– they got me interested and up to speed with Puppeteer.
+However, some of the beginner-oriented walk-throughs with Puppeteer are written in a messy [imperative](https://stackoverflow.com/questions/17826380/what-is-difference-between-functional-and-imperative-programming-languages) style, with no functions and just 1 long [async IIFE.](https://gist.githubusercontent.com/silent-lad/374eea183f58be5e37962b4302f8970a/raw/19de860bd6bcf63ef3b32b54c03c28a9e39b4b9b/giantLeap.js)  This is useful for explaining the fundamentals of the API, but can get messy and unmaintainable for larger projects.
 Here are some practical functional patterns I used to organize my Puppeteer project and manage async control flow.

 ## Organizing Page Interactions